bchangsorensen/personal-website/content/authors/admin/_index.md

 ---
 # Hello!

 I’m a progressive analytics engineer in Baltimore, currently working as a data engineer for the [ACLU](http://aclu.org/).
 I previously worked on two of the top Democratic Senate races of the Trump era, helped build business intelligence at a rapidly growing biotech company, and led the data department of a national advocacy organization.
-This site is where I'll share some of my work and the things I'm learning along the way, mostly using R. You can learn more about me {{< hl >}}[here](/about_me/).{{< /hl >}}